stkr/web-safe/README.markdown

 plaintext anyway, so this generally is not needed.

-#### Webserver Security
+#### Web Server Security

 The passwords get never saved to disk in plaintext on the web server.
 However, for RSA encryption of the communication, the private key for a session needs to be stored.
 Also the session key needs to be saved between two requests.
 This information is stored in the file system of the web server.
 Both keys are stored in plaintext in a single key file.
-So you should ensure that no other system user except the user executing the cgi script can read this file.
+So you should ensure that no other system user except the user executing the CGI script can read this file.
 If a user knows the session key and has an encrypted request, he can decrypt the request which probably contains the master password.